pflagerd/toadstool-logo/work-instructions/This work instruction shows how to go from an svg to gcode.md

 I abandoned gcodetools in favor of [Carveco Maker](https://carveco.com/carveco-software-range/carveco-maker/), even though [Carveco Maker](https://carveco.com/carveco-software-range/carveco-maker/) only runs on Windows and is a subscription product.

 1. The first thing to do here is to remove the gcodetools-created components of the drawing, which include the rectangle and the origin, and all the little arrows.
+You can see this process demonstrated [here](https://github.com/pflagerd/toadstool-logo/blob/master/videos/How%20to%20remove%20gcodetools-generated%20components%20of%20inkscape%20drawing.mkv)

 ![image](https://github.com/user-attachments/assets/185c631e-43a8-40e4-b862-42bdbc3f4ca9)

-1a.
-Open the file with Inkscape as shown above.
-You can see this process [here](https://github.com/pflagerd/toadstool-logo/blob/master/videos/How%20to%20remove%20gcodetools-generated%20components%20of%20inkscape%20drawing.mkv)
+2.